network-lumen/validator-kit/README.md

   - `fullnode/` – template configs for a fullnode / sentry
   - `genesis.json`, `seeds.txt`, `peers.txt`, `sentries.txt`
 - `scripts/`
 - `scripts/network/bootstrap.sh` – bootstrap a new single-validator chain
     (validator + initial genesis) from the repo config
   - `scripts/network/join.sh` – join the network as a fullnode/sentry
   - other helper scripts (staking, services, snapshots)
 - `headscale/` – local Headscale control-plane (see its README)
 - `monitoring/` – Prometheus + Grafana stack (see its README)
+  - `config/rpc/` – templates for a non-validator RPC/API node (public fullnode)

 ## Keys, backups and snapshots (overview)